 Unlock code generator software from IMEI

 Unlock codes can be generated with software based on the phone’s IMEI number.
-The software has a specific algorithm which takes the IMEI from the customer phone to retrieve the unlock code.
+The software has a specific algorithm that takes the IMEI from the customer’s phone to retrieve the unlock code.
 Third-party unlock providers uses a similar algorithm that supports various phone models and carriers which is why they use a combination of IMEI and carrier or network provider details.

-The software generates the code in below format:
+The software generates the code in the below format:

 - Defreeze (MCK) code

 - Network Unlock Key (NCK) / Network Unlock code

 These codes are passed on to the customer to get the phone unlocked.